 About Our Office

 We would like to make the time you spend with us as pleasant and comfortable as possible.
 You should bring reading material to occupy your time.
 We offer free Wi-Fi internet access in the waiting area, bring your laptop!
 Magazines, coffee, tea, and assorted cookies will be available in the waiting room.
 If your visit extends through the lunch hour, you may visit the Café on the first floor or bring a snack or lunch with you.
-You are asked not to leave the building.
+Please note there is a fee for late cancellations.

 Preparing For Surgery